Hong Kong’s Disappearing Tong Lau - A Panoramic Perspective

 This row of 1930’s village houses, known collectively as “Lau’s House”, was built by a businessman named Lau Wai To from Taishan City in Guangdong province.
 Lau started a fish-farming business in the Yuen Long area of Hong Kong, and between 1926 and 1935, he built these four houses and one ancestral hall for his eight sons and their families.
 Constructed in the architectural style of Lau’s home-village in Taishan, each house is split into two halves, with a courtyard separating each section.
 Although some of these homes have now been abandoned, most of them are still occupied by families today.

 Stefan Irvine is an award-winning British photographer living and working in Hong Kong since 2002.
-His work has been published internationally in The New York Times, National Geographic, Forbes, Harvard Design Review, and the South China Morning Post.
+His work has been published internationally in The New York Times, CNN, National Geographic Books, Forbes, The Guardian, and the South China Morning Post.
 His photographs have been exhibited in New York, Hong Kong and London.
 After graduating with a Master of Arts in Psychology from the University of Edinburgh, Stefan went on to receive a Post-Graduate Diploma in Photojournalism from the London College of Printing (LCP).

 Post-production expert Jörg Dietrich lives in Leipzig, Germany, and has been experimenting with multi-perspective visualisations since 2010.
 He works mainly in Europe documenting city structures and architecture in linear perspectives.
 He collaborates with photographers internationally to create street and cityscapes worldwide.